Anshul-Sangrame/Second-hand-E-commerce/README.md

 # Second-hand-E-commerce
-Website which help people sell and buy second-hand goods
+Website which help people sell and buy second-hand goods.